abhinav4848/Programming-Notes/topics/laravel-gettingstarted.md

 will create a folder named blog with Laravel and dependencies already installed.

-Alternatively, you may also install Laravel by issuing the Composer create-project command in your terminal:
+Alternatively, you may also install Laravel by issuing the Composer create-project command in your terminal (both methods will install the latest version):

 ```bash
 composer create-project --prefer-dist laravel/laravel project-name
 ```

-Composer method will do two extra things that laravel method won't.
+**Composer** method will do two extra things that laravel method won't.
 These are executed because of scripts in composer.json
 1. `cp .env.example .env`
 2. `./artisan key:generate`